1. Who is the authority for the practice of paramedics in PEI?

 2. What are the regulations for paramedics?

-Emergency Medical Technicians (EMTs) in Prince Edward Island are governed by the Emergency Medical Services Board (EMS Board), given authority as a body corporate by the Public Health Act, R.S.P.E.I.
-1988, Cap P-30, Part II (PHA)I and the Emergency Medical Services (EMS) Regulations, EC-472/00.
+Emergency Medical Technicians (EMTs) in Prince Edward Island are governed by the Emergency Medical Services Board (EMS Board), given authority as a body corporate by the Emergency Medical Technicians Act, RSPEI 1988, c E-8.11 and the Regulations.

 4. When should I apply to become a registered paramedic in PEI?